-Name Туре Format See Section WM_CLIENT_MAC HINEET the section called "WM_CLIENT_MACHINE Property" WM_COMMAND TEXT the section called "WM_COMMAND Property" WM_STATE WM_STATE 32 the section called "WM_STATE Prop- erty"
+Name Туре Format See Section

+WM_CLIENT_MACH IINHEXT WM_CLIENT_MACHINE Property

+WM_COMMAND TEXT WM_COMMAND Property

+WM_STATE WM_STATE 32 WM_STATE Property

 1 This convention has changed since earlier drafts because of the introduction of the protocol in the next section.
 In the public review draft, there was ambiguity as to whether WM_SAVE_YOURSELF was a checkpoint or a shutdown facility.
 It is now unambiguously a checkpoint facility; if a shutdown facility is judged to be necessary, a separate WM_PROTOCOLS protocol will be developed and registered with the X Consortium.